How To Chuck A Sickie When You’re Actually Sick

 #1 How sick are you, really?

-Chances are if you’re reading this article you’re pretty bloody sick, but ask yourself the questions: will you be able to do your job properly?
+Chances are if you’re reading this article you’re pretty bloody sick, but ask yourself the questions: will you be unable to do your job properly?
 And will you be affecting those around you?
 If you answered yes to either of these, please stay home.

 The only thing worse than being sick at work is sitting next to someone who is –for your own sake, and the people around you, give the office a miss today.